The Gift (The X-Files): Ratings

 "The Gift" first premiered on Fox in the United States on February 4, 2001.
 The episode earned a Nielsen household rating of 8.8, meaning that it was seen by 8.8% of the nation's estimated households.
 The episode was viewed by 8.87 million households and 14.6 million viewers overall.
 The episode ranked as the 35th most-watched episode for the week ending February 4.
-The episode subsequently debuted in the United Kingdom on the BBC Two on May 19, 2002.
-Furthermore, because this was Duchovny's first episode since the season opener, Fox heavily promoted the promo spots on television; in the clip the announcer noted that "David Duchovny returns to The X-Files" in the episode.
-In part, the episode was heavily promoted because it occurred during the February Sweeps, a time in which Nielsen processes approximately 2 million paper diaries from households across the country to collect viewing information.
 On November 4, 2003, the episode was released as part of the eighth season DVD box set.

 Reviews

 Critical reception to the episode was largely mixed.
 Zack Handlen of The A.V.
 Club awarded the episode an "A" and called it "a great monster story, and my favorite of what I've seen of [season eight] so far."
 He argued that the episode was "so effective" because it "isn't just the inversion of the monster/normal personal dichotomy; the show has pulled that trick before, and while it tries to play coy about the true nature of the soul eater at first, it's not hard to recognize who the real villain is."
 Handlen also wrote that the episode both "forces the audience to identify more strongly with Doggett" and made good use of Anderson's absence.
 Meghan Deans of Tor.com felt that, while "the tale of the soul eater may have been a little rushed and a little sloppy", the episode itself "has a spark to it [which is the] spark of the absent, the drive of the missing.
 The feeling that we’re all here for a reason, and that the show wants to live."